Date: 9 February 2016. Making a Towel

 I have places marked on my chart before departure that would be a

 good place to anchor.
-I've anchored at ten in the morning and
+I have anchored at ten in the morning and

 pleasure boating on a budget.
 I do not do schedules.